Su Romanzesu

-Su Romanzesu is an archaeological site that is located near Bitti, Nuoro Province, Sardinia.
+Romanzesu is an archaeological site that is located near Bitti, Nuoro Province, Sardinia.

-It consists of a Bronze Age nuragic village of more than seven hectares.
-The site includes a holy well, one hundred huts, two megaron temples, a rectangular temple, an elliptical amphitheater, and a large labyrinth structure.
+It consists of a Bronze Age nuragic sanctuary village of more than seven hectares.
+The site includes a holy well, one hundred huts, two megaron temples, a rectangular temple or Heroon, an elliptical amphitheater, and a large labyrinth structure.

-The name Su Romanzesu derives from the presence of Roman remains.
+The name Romanzesu probably derives from the presence of Roman remains.
 During the 2nd-3rd centuries AD, the area was occupied by the Romans.